About local liquor accords

 There are detailed examples of specific strategies in Building an effective accord.
 Generally, activities can range from education campaigns to help patrons understand the high personal cost of anti-social behaviour, to explanations of licensing laws along with projects undertaken with councils and police to address street design, lighting, transport, late-night trading, alcohol-free zones and the conduct of tourists.

-The development of an accord usually starts at the local level through the involvement of the local liquor industry, police and local councils in consultation with OLGR's Liquor Accord Delivery Unit.
+The development of an accord usually starts at the local level through the involvement of the local liquor industry, police and local councils in consultation with OLGR's Industry Support team.
 In some cases, accords are started by licensed venue operators themselves, or local police (often a licensing officer will initiate and coordinate accord meetings and decisions).
 Some liquor accords are coordinated by local councils.

 The aim of a successful accord is to bring about genuine benefits for everyone involved including: